AntirWiki/Antir/content/Strioc an Athraithe/Locations/Dragun Mac Tire.md

 # People
 **Rosaline and Kastenia Valentine** - Founders of the guild.
 The sorcerous twins still lead the organization, but have not made a public appearance in many years.

+# Government
+The city is run by a council of Guildhearts (senior members of the Guild), led by guild founders Rosaline and Kastenia Valentine.
+The founders rarely take direct interest in the town's administration.

 # History
 **1168 BR**